jgm/pandoc/doc/getting-started.md

     pwd

-on linux or OSX, or
+on Linux or OSX, or

     echo %cd%